 If your circumstances affect both your research study and a specific taught module assessment you will need to complete both the PGR and the taught module processes.
 This is because the range of appropriate options and outcomes are different for each process.

-If you are unsure about what which process applies to you, please contact the Graduate School at firstname.lastname@example.org for more advice.
+If you are unsure about which process applies to you, please contact the Graduate School at firstname.lastname@example.org for more advice.

 To submit a PGR personal circumstances application you need to use the personal circumstances form provided on the Graduate School Research Degree Forms web page.

 PGR7.2.1R Postgraduate researchers are expected to engage with all progress review milestones and assessment events (ie progression examination, Progress Review Stage 2 and Progress Review Stage 3, and final assessment viva voce examination) that are required of them.

 PGR7.2.2R If a PGR does not submit the required work/thesis by the specified deadline for a progress review milestone, progression examination, or at final submission, this will be recorded as a non-submission.
 If this is due to significant personal reasons outside the PGR’s control then they may submit a personal circumstances application.

 PGR7.2.3R If the PGR has chosen to submit the required work/thesis and attend the progress review meeting or viva voce examination, it will not normally be possible to submit a personal circumstances application subsequently (see also late personal circumstances at PGR7.4.8).

 PGR7.2.4R If personal circumstances prevent a PGR from actively engaging with their research project, meeting a submission deadline, or attending a progress review or viva voce examination they may apply for one of the following: